MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 ![Invoke Function.](../../media/trippin1-function.png)

-Since this is the first time you are accessing this data source, you'll receive a prompt for credentials.
+Since this is the first time you're accessing this data source, you'll receive a prompt for credentials.
 Check that the shortest URL is selected, and then select **Connect**.

 ![Image of credential prompt set to Anonymous and the level setting set to the shortest URL.](../../media/trippin1-creds.png)